filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 any manifest updates.
 This can be used if you transferred your config file from another device.

+### Patch profiles and runtime

+This will patch all profiles and runtime with the current globally installed version.

+This is useful after (re)installing a custom runtime, or if you are experiencing problems with web app launching.

 ### Reinstall runtime

 This will remove your current runtime and download the latest version from Mozilla.